fniclause/strava/README.md

 https://fniclause-strava-main-page-qdftlf.streamlitapp.com/

 # TO DO
-=> prepare the github data to get streamlit working
 => get the data on a cloud database (GCP or AWS)
 => schedule with Airflow
-=> get the health data from garmin
+=> set up the streamlit with the data from GCP and AWS => get the health data from garmin